arjunsachdeva/june2018/README.md

 # june2018
+Undertaking some Git training.
-Created this repository for week 1
+Created this repository for that purpose.